 Residential Pipeline Rehabilitation Contract Terms & Conditions

-These Terms and Conditions (the “Agreement”) govern every proposal, work authorization, and contract issued by Innovative Building Systems, LLC d/b/a Pipeliner Pros (“Contractor”) for trenchless pipeline inspection, cleaning, repair, rehabilitation, or related services performed at any residential or non-residential property.
-This Agreement applies uniformly to all project types, including single-family residential, multi-family, commercial, governmental, industrial, and specialized projects.
+These Terms and Conditions (the “Agreement”) govern every proposal, work authorization, and contract issued by Innovative Building Systems, LLC d/b/a Pipeliner Pros (“Contractor”) for trenchless pipeline inspection, cleaning, repair, rehabilitation, or related services performed at a residential property, including single-family homes, townhomes, and individual residential units.
+Work performed at non-residential properties, including multi-family, commercial, governmental, and industrial properties, is governed by Contractor’s separate Non-Residential Pipeline Rehabilitation Contract Terms & Conditions.
+Where the Proposal identifies the Property as residential, this Agreement controls.

 By signing any Proposal or allowing the Work to commence, the property owner, authorized representative, or contracting entity (“Client”) accepts this Agreement in its entirety.
 Collectively, the Proposal, any authorized Change Orders, and these Terms shall constitute the “Agreement.”
 These Terms are governed by and enforceable under the laws of the State of Florida.